MicrosoftDocs/win32-pr.de-de/desktop-src/dlgbox/cdm-hidecontrol.md

 ## <a name="return-value"></a>Rückgabewert

-Diese Nachricht weist keinen Rückgabewert auf.
+Diese Meldung hat keinen Rückgabewert.

 ## <a name="remarks"></a>Hinweise